Maria-Eduarda90/Star-Wars/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd Star-Wars

-# 🎲 Rodando o FrontEnd
+# 🎲 Rodando o Front-End
 $ cd web

 # Instale as dependências